Blog > Billing & Insurance > Complete Guide to Mental Health Billing

 Complete Guide to Mental Health Billing

 One or more of these problems — and many other variables — can make it difficult for mental and behavioral health providers to operate their practice efficiently.
 A lot of time and energy goes into filing a claim with medical billing for mental health services, taking away time from patients.
-Learning more about the mental health billing process can make it easier for you to spend more time and energy on your patients and less on inconvenient discrepancies.
+Learning more about the behavioral health billing process can make it easier for you to spend more time and energy on your patients and less on inconvenient discrepancies.
 Consider this a crash course on mental health billing for dummies.

 Types of Covered Mental Health Services